seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 ### Social activities {#social-activities}

+-   Walk around the area
+-   Things to chat about:
     -   Things you'd like to learn while in this job/project
     -   How do you work best?
+    -   Things learned from previous positions that worked well or could be improved on

 ### Working together session {#working-together}